shan-alexander/finance-solution/README.md

 //      4      -13,023.7356         -3,255.9339  -2,791.4385        -9,985.2464          -3,014.7536    -464.4954       -3,038.4893           -241.1803
 //      5      -16,279.6695              0.0000  -3,014.7536       -12,999.0000              -0.0000    -241.1803       -3,279.6695              0.0000
 ```

+## Benefits of using libf
+This library has undergone hundreds of hours spent designing the library to be ergonomic, rustic, and accurate.

+Bonus highlights include:
+- libf provides both f64 functions almost all functions can add `_solution` to the function name to provide a more helpful output, with additional functionality.
+We highly recommend you use the `_solution` functions when you can!
+- the `_solution` structs add a trivial amount of time to the code execution, 12-30 nanoseconds... as shown in our `benches` section.
+- all the formulas have been rigorously tested, both in unit tests, integration tests, and "symmetry" tests.
+- function parameters follow consistent ordering when possible, for example "rate, periods, ..." so the user can almost guess the ordering of parameters.
+- table output of `_solution().series().print_table()` allows the user to specify locale for specific currency formatting, and the output can easily be copy&pasted into spreadsheets (Excel, Google Sheet, etc).
+- Sample word problems are provided in the `examples` folder of the repo, which allows users to see how libf can be used to solve financial problems.
+- Functions have built-in asserts, panics, and even `warn!` logs to prevent users from making common mistakes, especially with rates.
+- Functions are built for ease-of-use, so the user can provide f64 or f32 or u32 or i8...
+Any numeric format for money is accepted into the function and converted into f64, for user convenience.
+- Functional parameters like rate and periods are strictly enforced to f64 for rate and u32 for periods.
+Periods are not allowed to be negative, and periods larger than 2000 will likely lead to computer-inherent floating point representation errors, so we provide a `warn!` for situations when we believe the inputs may create inaccuracies in the final output.
+It is up to the user to enable warn logs.

+## To-do items for this crate
+We have a backlog of items we intend to included in this crate:
+- IRR
+- MIRR
+- WACC
+- Payback Period
+- Profitability Index
+- Return on investment
+- Amortization
+- PPMT
+- IPMT
+- Perpetuities
+- CUMPRINC
+- CUMIPMT
+- Bonds
+- ROI
+- Rule of 72 (and related fns)
+- SLN
+- XNPV
+- XIRR